dh60/clothing.deals/README.md

 ![clothing.deals interface](screenshot.png)

 An automated web scraper and interactive front-end designed to find the best clothing sales across multiple retailers.
-This tool efficiently scrapes hundreds of thousands of products, handles anti-bot measures, and presents the data in a fast, filterable, and user-friendly interface.
+This tool efficiently scrapes hundreds of thousands of products, handles anti-bot measures, and presents the data in a fast, filterable, and user-friendly interface inspired by [RockAuto](https://www.rockauto.com).

 ## Key Features